chrultrabook/docs/src/docs/unbricking/unbrick-flipper.md

 # Unbricking with a Flipper Zero

 Yes, this is possible.

 ## Prerequisites

-* Your brain (please)
+- Your brain (please)
-* A Flipper Zero with up-to-date firmware
+- A Flipper Zero with up-to-date firmware
-  * It doesn't matter if you're using stock or custom FW.
+  - It doesn't matter if you are using stock or custom FW.
-* A SOIC8 clip chip
+- A SOIC8 clip chip
-  * You can buy a cheap Chinese one [here](https://www.amazon.com/Ximimark-SOIC8-Socket-Adpter-Programmer/dp/B07BRSVRXV)
+  - You can buy a cheap Chinese one [here](https://www.amazon.com/Ximimark-SOIC8-Socket-Adpter-Programmer/dp/B07BRSVRXV)
-* A screwdriver / pry tool to open your Chromebook
+- A screwdriver / pry tool to open your Chromebook
-* A copy of your stock ROM
+- A copy of your stock ROM
-* A way to copy files onto your Flipper Zero
+- A way to copy files onto your Flipper Zero

 ## Preparations

 1. Locate the SPI flash chip (See [Unbricking Page](./), under "Hardware Disassembly")
 2. A understanding that this may not work on your system